stephencweiss/stephencharlesweiss.com/content/blog/2019-09-21/html-id-rules.md

 From the spec itself:<sup>2</sup>

-> When specified on [HTML elements](https://html.spec.whatwg.org/multipage/infrastructure.html#html-elements) , the [id](https://html.spec.whatwg.org/multipage/dom.html#the-id-attribute) attribute value must be unique amongst all the [IDs](https://dom.spec.whatwg.org/#concept-id) in the element’s [tree](https://dom.spec.whatwg.org/#concept-tree) and must contain at least one character.
+> When specified on [HTML elements](https://html.spec.whatwg.org/multipage/infrastructure.html#html-elements) , the [id](https://html.spec.whatwg.org/multipage/dom.html#the-id-attribute) attribute value must be unique amongst all the [IDs](https://dom.spec.whatwg.org/#concept-id) in the element's [tree](https://dom.spec.whatwg.org/#concept-tree) and must contain at least one character.
 The value must not contain any [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace).

 The rules used to be more specific.
 In HTML4<sup>3</sup>: